bracesoftware/DETUtils-Old/d_tables.md

 table Create("accounts", 10, 2);
 ```

 - Now we didn't really create the table, we just initialized it - or in other words, loaded it.
-So, we initialized the table `accounts` which currently has 10 useable columns and 2 useable rows.
+So, we initialized the table `accounts` which currently has 10 previewable columns and 2 previewable rows.
 Note that the column and row IDs start from `0`!
 You could do `cell Set()` even before initializing the table - but the data would not appear on the table preview.
 Now, let's set the cell values, use the `cell` keyword for that.
 Do the following:

 ```pawn
 cell Set("accounts", 4, 0, "4c0r");